 - Sigmoidoscopy and barium enema.
 Other screening options include a sigmoidoscopy, which examines the rectum and lower colon for polyps and needs to be completed every five years, and a barium enema, which is a series of x-rays of the lower gastrointestinal tract.
 While sigmoidoscopies or fecal occult blood tests are acceptable colonoscopy substitutes for those with no risk factors or symptoms of colon or rectal cancer, barium enemas may miss small polyps and only detect between 30 and 50 percent of the cancers that a standard colonoscopy can find.

 “All of the screening tests carry some risks, and the more sensitive the test, the higher the risk,” says Meyerhardt.
 “During a colonoscopy, there’s a very small risk of a perforation of the bowel, bleeding, or infection.
 The biggest risk of fecal occult blood testing and other screening measures is missing something, which could turn out to be much more serious.”

-All adults aged 50 and older should be regularly tested for colon and rectal cancers.
-If you have certain risk factors, such as a family history of colon or rectal cancer, Crohn’s disease, ulcerative colitis, or a history of polyps, testing should be considered earlier than age 50.
+If you have certain risk factors, such as a family history of colon or rectal cancer, Crohn’s disease, ulcerative colitis, or a history of polyps, testing should be considered earlier than it is for men and women of average risk.
 For example, those who have a history of colon or rectal cancer in an immediate family member should begin testing 10 years prior to the age of their family member’s diagnosis.
 For example, if a sibling or parent was diagnosed at 50, your first screening should take place at the age of 40.
 For all individuals, the time between testing depends on screening type and risk factors.
 Discuss the right time for you to start screening for colorectal cancer with your doctor.